aws ecr get-login-password --region eu-west-1 | helm registry login --username AWS --password-stdin 494148202604.dkr.ecr.eu-west-1.amazonaws.com

 To install Kube OBLV Stack, you need to follow the steps below:

-Be sure that you have completed the steps presented in the Prerequisites before proceeding with the installation of Kube OBLV Stack and OBLV CLI.
+Be sure that you have completed the steps presented in the Prerequisites before proceeding with the installation of Kube OBLV Stack and OBLV Client.

 -n kube-system \